Grip Plates

 With external diameters ranging from 16 cm to 42 cm and an inner diameter of 50 mm, these plates ensure compatibility with standard bars and equipment.
 Thickness options vary from 15 mm to 45 mm, providing customization for specific training demands.

 While customizable logos are not available, the robust design and high-quality materials make these grip plates a reliable addition to any gym setup.
-Whether for home use or in a commercial fitness environment, grip plates enhance workout versatility, allowing users to challenge themselves effectively.
+In commercial fitness environments, grip plates can enhance workout variety and allow users to challenge themselves effectively.

 Types of Grip Plates